-In 2017, Dr. Scout, a specialist in LGBTQ engagement strategies, was hired by the Brown University Department of Public Safety to lead an intensive three day workshop for police and safety officers focusing on cultural competency and community engagement (LGBTQ, transgender, diverse populations), health disparities, data collection, language tips, stigma and how it affects lives, trends, and strategies to enhance service within these communities.
+In 2017, Dr. Scout, a specialist in LGBTQ engagement strategies, was hired by DPS to lead an intensive three day workshop for police and safety officers focusing on cultural competency and community engagement (LGBTQ, transgender, diverse populations), health disparities, data collection, language tips, stigma and how it affects lives, trends, and strategies to enhance service within these communities.